CzternastyHembre/TDT4140-PU/server/README.md

 ## Methods for conversations

 - Get Conversation => returns all conversations, only if state allows, temporary
+- Get Conversation/users/:userId => returns all conversations on userId
 - Get Conversation/:id => Returns the conversation on corresponding id
 - Post Conversation => Adds a post to the RestAPI
 - Put Conversation/:id/message => Posts a message on corresponding conversationId